Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 10. What are the vulnerabilities of DAOs?
 11. What are the promises of DAOs?
 12. What problems are DAOs meant to address?
+13. How to encourage DAOs to adopt best practices (identified in academic or grey literature)?
+	1. How can adopting best practices assist DAOs in making progress towards Web3 structural goals?
+	2. What should we measure to encourage adoption?
+14. How to inspire trust in DAOs?

 Regarding the literature review process, I think we need to address the following questions: